 African language instruction at Howard University is done in the Department of World Languages and Cultures, which offers courses in Amharic, Arabic, Somali, Swahili, Wolof, Yoruba and Zulu, at the university and abroad.
 The Center for African Studies offers fellowships to graduate and undergraduate students who wish to study these languages.
 Below find a list of the African Languages courses offered a Howard.

 The Howard African Language Summer Institute is an annual program dedicated to increasing students’ proficiency in the 7 African languages that Howard offers at the Department of World Languages and Cultures.

 A new African Language Lab will be opening soon at the Founders library.

 Foreign Language & Area Studies (FLAS) Fellowships support students taking African languages (Amharic, Arabic, Somali, Swahili, Wolof, Yoruba and Zulu) and area studies coursework.
 The Fellowships are supported through a grant from the U.S. Department of Education Title XI Program.
 Find out more about FLAS fellowships.

-Below are African Language Study Abroad Programs at Howard University that include Swahili and Yoruba.
+Also below are African Language Study Abroad Programs at Howard University that include Swahili and Yoruba.
 There are also opportunities for study abroad in the Amharic and Wolof languages.
-For more information, please contact Leonard Muaka, African Languages Program Coordinator at email@example.com.
+For more information, please contact Dr. Leonard Muaka, Chair of the Department of World Languages and Cultures at email@example.com.